unreliablecode/Multiplayer-Camera-Controller-with-Photon-PUN/README.md

    ```bash
    git clone https://github.com/unreliablecode/Multiplayer-Camera-Controller-with-Photon-PUN.git
    ```
-   Replace `your-username` and `your-repository-name` with your GitHub username and repository name.

 2. **Open the Project in Unity**: Navigate to the project folder and open it with Unity.

 3. **Setup Photon PUN**: